Find out what you need to submit

 Exactly what you need to submit, and how you need to submit various documents, depends on a number of factors including:

 - the specific entry requirements a university may have for a course or programme

-- additional document requirements a course/programme or scholarship application may have, such as essays, motivation letters, etc.
+- additional document requirements a course/programme may have, such as essays, motivation letters, etc.

 - the country where you studied

 All applicants need to document their previous studies.
 This means you need to provide documentation of your completed upper secondary studies including transcripts with courses and grades.
 If you've completed university studies, you should also document your degree and provide transcripts.